lit-forest/leaflet.migrationLayer/README.md

 # leaflet.migrationLayer
-leafet.migrationLayer is used to show migration data such as population,flight,vehicle,traffic and so on.Data visualization on map
+leafet.migrationLayer is used to show migration data such as population,flight,vehicle,traffic and so on.Data visualization on map.
 <div style="text-align:center" align="center">
   <img src="https://react-map.github.io/leaflet.migrationLayer/demo.gif" />
 </div>